FoghornTherapeutics/FHT-ATACseq-pipeline/README.md

    <img src="/images/output_results/motif_heatmap_zoom.JPG" alt="image" style="width:550px;height:auto;">

 For each contrast and for each category of peaks, we analyze the scatter plot of the motifs the most significantly changing.
 The x-axis is the perrcentage in the Target Sequence over the Background Sequence and the y-axis is the siginificance.
 The further a point is on the upper right corner, the most siginificantly it is changed between the negative control and the treatment.
-In this case, we highlight again the AP1 family for the contrast 3: WT HCT116 and (ARID1B KD + ARID1A KO).
+Here is an example for contrast 3: WT HCT116 and (ARID1B KD + ARID1A KO), as noted in Kelso et al AP1 family transcription factors stand our and we have highlighted them in red.

    <img src="/images/output_results/motifs_sc.JPG" alt="image" style="width:550px;height:auto;">